 Manipulating Array Data

-Collections make working with API response data easier:
+Collections make it easier to work with API response data.
+For example:

 $response = Http::get('/data');